Ohio & Kentucky Railway

 The Ohio & Kentucky Railway connected the Lexington & Eastern Railway near Jackson to Cannel City, Kentucky.

-The 3½-mile Caney & West Liberty Railroad (C&WI) was constructed between Cannel City to Caney via Spring Branch, where it climbed a large hill via switchback and descended into the White Oak Creek valley to serve the White Oak Cannel Coal Company mines at Piedmont.
+The 3½-mile Caney & West Liberty Railroad (C&WI) was constructed between Cannel City and Caney via Spring Branch, where it climbed a large hill via switchback and descended into the White Oak Creek valley to serve the White Oak Cannel Coal Company mines at Piedmont.
 1 After the C&WI went into bankruptcy, it was renamed the Caney, Piedmont & Morehead Railroad and operated until December 1907.

 The O&K was extended north by 12.8 miles between 1910 and 1911 to access additional coal deposits and a small but growing lumber industry along the Licking River west of West Liberty.
 1

-The entire near 40-mile O&K line was abandoned on November 1, 1933.
+The entire nearly 40-mile O&K line was abandoned on November 1, 1933.
 1

 Share